chalvinSoenarjo/comp3015-lab1/README.md

 With the above command running you should then be able to access http://localhost:8000/main.php in your web browser.

-This is my practice PHP Files
+This is my practice PHP Files f